Editorial Review

 Dosing and Administration

-Dihexa's extreme potency requires careful attention to dosing:
+Dihexa's extreme potency requires careful attention to dosing.

 Effective Dose Range